lyndonpadfield74/lyndonpadfield74/README.md

 - 👀 I’m interested in Full Stack automation and development
 - 🌱 I’m currently learning Full Stack with React, Node, Express, Mongo development
 - 💞️ I’m looking to collaborate on DevSec and also Infrastructure Automation
-- 📫 How to reach me lyndon@summitconsulting.com
+- 📫 How to reach me lyndon@summitconsulting.services

 <!---
 lyndonpadfield74/lyndonpadfield74 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.